prk-2023/rust_tutorials/2025/AsyncProgramming/RPL.md

 - APIs for concurrency using async may resemble those for threads, they often exhibit different behaviors and performance metrics.

-#### Creating a New Task with `spawn_task`
+#### - Creating a New Task with `spawn_task`

-The ex mirrors the thread-based approach of counting up using threads, but utilizes async programming instead.
+In the example below we try to mimic the thread-based approach of counting up using threads, but utilizes async programming instead.

 The `trpl` crate provides a `spawn_task` function, akin to the `thread::spawn` API, and an async version of the sleep function (`trpl::sleep`).